-Powers in relation to national provisions adopted in the interest of general good measures to prevent or to penalise irregularities committed within their territories which are contrary to legal or regulatory provisions adopted in the interest of the general good.
+Powers in relation to national provisions adopted in the interest of general good

+This Directive shall not affect the power of the host Member States to take appropriate measures to prevent or to penalise irregularities committed within their territories which are contrary to legal or regulatory provisions adopted in the interest of the general good.
 This shall include the possibility of preventing offending insurance, reinsurance or ancillary insurance intermediaries from initiating any further activities within their territories.